fwyogeshsharma/truck-fin-hub/PRODUCTION_DEPLOYMENT.md

 ```

 This script will:
-- ✅ Check all prerequisites
+- ✅ Check all prerequisites (Docker, Docker Compose)
 - ✅ Validate environment configuration
-- ✅ Install dependencies
-- ✅ Build the application
+- ✅ Build the application (inside Docker containers)
 - ✅ Start PostgreSQL database
 - ✅ Run database migrations
 - ✅ Start the backend server

+> **Note**: The script builds everything inside Docker, so you don't need Node.js installed on your host machine!

 ### 3. Verify Deployment